-While you can choose any start date, starting your plan year on the first of a month can make your monthly allowances easier to calculate.
-If you offer a QSEHRA for less than 12 months, the contribution limit will have to be prorated to the amount of time the QSEHRA is available.
+While you can choose any start date, starting your benefit plan year on the first of a month can make your monthly allowances easier to calculate.
+(Even though you set an annual contribution limit, QSEHRA funds are available to employees monthly.)
+If you offer a QSEHRA for less than 12 months, the QSEHRA contribution limit will have to be prorated to the amount of time the QSEHRA is available.

 If you cancel a group health insurance plan you’re currently offering to set up a QSEHRA, you can either align the start of the QSEHRA with the start of the new year, so your employees can participate in open enrollment for individual health insurance.
 Or, if you cancel the QSEHRA at another point of the year, that action will trigger a special enrollment period for your employees to enroll in an individual plan through the Health Insurance Marketplace.

 Step 7: Create your legal documents